joeygaitan/C-notes/225/pre_processes.md

 * replacing a small chunk of code with a big chunk of code
 * no ability to have a breakpoint inside of the macro
 * ability to pass different types of data into the macro
+* you can use conditional turnary operator for macros as well.

 #### text book definition
 * define a small identifier that gets replaced with something else